 The decision-making process in property investment is a fascinating interplay between logic and emotion.
 While the ideal scenario involves making decisions based on thorough market research, financial analysis, and strategic planning, the reality is often different.
 Behavioral economics teaches us that investors are not always the rational agents traditional economics expects them to be.
 Instead, biases and heuristics can sway investment decisions—leading to irrational and less-than-optimal decisions.

-For example, confirmation bias—the tendency to interpret and favor new evidence that supports one’s pre-existing beliefs—predisposes investors to seek out information that confirms their previously held beliefs, even if they may be wrong.
+For example, confirmation bias—the tendency to interpret and favor new evidence supporting one’s preexisting beliefs—predisposes investors to seek information confirming their previously held beliefs, even if they may be wrong.
 In a desire to feel correct, investors may ignore evidence to the contrary, overlook critical red flags, or disregard alternative opportunities.
-Investors who are aware of confirmation bias can take steps to mitigate its influence on decision-making.
+Investors aware of confirmation bias can take steps to mitigate its influence on decision-making.
 This can lead to more informed, objective, and balanced investment decisions, which may result in superior outcomes.

 Case study insight